Goals, Objectives, Planned Activities and Roadmap

 By September 2025:

 • The 2nd Harnessing AI Risk Summit was held over 3 days in a neutral state or participating state (or Geneva or New York).
-At least 9-12 states or regional IGOs, that are globally diverse including "2 key AI states or IGOs", including at least two medium-sized and two with rare or unique AI supply chain assets, have participated in the Summit in some form;
+At least 9-12 states or regional IGOs that are globally diverse, including "2 key AI states or IGOs", including at least two medium-sized and two with rare or unique AI supply chain assets, have participated in the Summit in some form.

-• Ideally, during or within 2 weeks after the Summit, they have stated the intention to join the next Summit and pre-summits, and actively participate in ongoing State Working Groups, including evolving drafts of the Mandate and Rules of the Open Transnational Constituent Assembly for AI.
+• Ideally, during or within 2 weeks after the Summit, they have stated the intention to join the next Summit and pre-summits and actively participate in ongoing State Working Groups, including evolving drafts of the Mandate and Rules of the Open Transnational Constituent Assembly for AI.
 Have possibly undersigned ever more committing LoIs or MoUs;

-• Version 3 of the Case for a Coalition for a Baruch Plan for AI has been published a few weeks in advance of the 2nd Summit.
+• Version 2 of the Case for a Coalition for a Baruch Plan for AI has been published a few weeks in advance of the 2nd Summit.

 Second Stage

-The Second Stage will start when a highly globally diverse group of states - making up at least 30% of the GDP and 30% of the world population, and including at least 2 states that are veto-holders of the UN Security Council or have nuclear weapons - have agreed on Mandate and Rules v.1 for the Assembly.
+The Second Stage will start when a highly globally diverse group of states - making up at least 30% of the GDP and 30% of the world population, and including at least 2 states that are veto-holders of the UN Security Council or have nuclear weapons - have agreed among themselves on a Mandate and Rules v.1 for the Assembly.
 At that stage, they will convene the Assembly with a date, place, and budget 6, 9, or 12 months later, where all states are invited to participate.

 Such Mandate and Rules should, we believe:

-• Be approved via simple majority based on weighted voting, after having extensively striven for consensus.
+• Be approved via simple majority based on weighted voting after having extensively striven for consensus.
 Considering the vast disparity in power between states, particularly in AI and more broadly, and recognizing that three billion people are illiterate or lack internet access, we foresee the voting power in such assembly to be initially weighted by population and GDP;

 • Have been widely perceived as fair, resilient, neutral, expert, and participatory, including via transnational citizens' assemblies, and a neutral and balanced mix of experts;